n8layman/project-template/README.md

 <!-- badges: end -->

-This repository is a project pipeline template
+Welcome!
+This repository is my project pipeline template.
+I hope it provides some help getting your project started!

 ## Set-up and installation